top of page

 Logical correctness

 Logic is about the connections between statements rather than the content of those statements.
 Two or more statements might be logically connected in an argument or explanation, for example.
-This is treated at length in the Argument and Truth Claims section of the MAPS Handbook, where you'll learn the basics of arguments and explanations (logic, by the way, is one of the most difficult things to grasp among students of critical thinking!).
+This is treated at length in the Argument and Truth Claims section of the MAPS Handbook, where you'll learn the basics of arguments and explanations (logic, by the way, is one of the most difficult things to grasp among students of critical thinking, so be patient with it!).
 In well-reasoned arguments, conclusions logically follow from the reasons we give for those conclusions.
 Here's an example of logically connected statements forming a simple argument:

 If we're in Toronto, then we are in Canada.